 If you are a victim of sexual assault, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
 The MSJ Police Department strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to a MSJ University police officer (513-244-4226), the Women Helping Women crisis line (513-381-5610), and/or a Campus Security Authority.
-Filing a police report with a University police officer, CSA or contacting Women Helping Women will not obligate the victim to prosecute.
+Filing a report with a University police officer, CSA, or contacting Women Helping Women will not obligate the victim to prosecute.

-https://mymount.msj.edu/ICS/icsfs/Title_IX_Pamphlet.pdf?target=9d48912f-ff83-482e-9ff5-32b6913e45fc
+https://mymount.msj.edu/ICS/icsfs/Title\IX\Pamphlet\August\2020.pdf?target=9e960843-17ef-45b6-93ee-b8510bae8d6e